RockitBootcamp/Student-Resources/JavaScript/02 Data Types/README.md

 var e = Number(true) + 7;
 ```

-**Come up with your own combinations and see if you get the value you were expecting!**
+**Come up with your own combinations and see if you get the value you were expecting!** Why did each result end up being what it was?

 [data types]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures "JavaScript data types and data structures"